opensearch-project/project-website/_posts/2024-04-05-Configurable-Automation-for-OpenSearch-ML-Use-Cases.md

 ## Additional default use cases

-You can explore more default use cases by viewing [substitution templates](https://github.com/opensearch-project/flow-framework/tree/2.13/src/main/resources/substitutionTemplates) with their corresponding [defaults](https://github.com/opensearch-project/flow-framework/tree/2.13/src/main/resources/defaults).
+You can explore more default use cases by viewing [substitution templates](https://github.com/opensearch-project/flow-framework/tree/2.13/src/main/resources/substitutionTemplates) and their corresponding [defaults](https://github.com/opensearch-project/flow-framework/tree/2.13/src/main/resources/defaults).

 ## Creating custom use cases

 You can tailor templates according to your requirements.
-For more information, see [sample templates](https://github.com/opensearch-project/flow-framework/tree/main/sample-templates) and the [documentation](https://opensearch.org/docs/latest/automating-configurations/index/).
+For more information, see [these sample templates](https://github.com/opensearch-project/flow-framework/tree/main/sample-templates) and the [Automating configurations](https://opensearch.org/docs/latest/automating-configurations/index/) documentation.

 ## Next steps

-In our ongoing efforts to enhance user experience and streamline the process of provisioning the ML offerings of OpenSearch, we have an exciting plan in the pipeline.
+In our ongoing efforts to enhance the user experience and streamline the process of provisioning OpenSearch ML offerings, we have some exciting plans on our roadmap.
 We aim to develop a user-friendly drag-and-drop frontend interface.
-This interface will simplify complex steps involved in provisioning ML features, thereby allowing you to seamlessly configure and deploy your workflows.
+This interface will simplify the complex steps involved in provisioning ML features, thereby allowing you to seamlessly configure and deploy your workflows.
 Stay tuned for updates on this exciting development!

-If you have any comments or suggestions, please comment on the RFCs:
+If you have any comments or suggestions, you can comment on the following RFCs:

 - [Backend RFC](https://github.com/opensearch-project/OpenSearch/issues/9213)
 - [Frontend RFC](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/4755)